Rigorous Eigenvalue Bounds for Schr\"odinger Operators with Confining Potentials on $\mathbb{R}^2$: Abstract

 \section{Abstract}

 { We propose a rigorous method for computing two-sided eigenvalue bounds of the Schr\"odinger operator $H=-\Delta+V$ with a confining potential on $\mathbb{R}^2$.
-The method combines domain truncation to a finite disk $D(R)$ on which the restricted eigenvalue problem is solved with a rigrous eigenvalue bound, where Liu's eigenvalue bound along with the Composite Enriched Crouzeix--Raviart (CECR) finite element method proposed plays a central role.
+The method applies a domain truncation to a finite disk $D(R)$, reducing the original problem on $\mathbb{R}^2$ to a Neumann boundary eigenvalue problem on $D(R)$.
+Under the confinement condition $\sigma(R):=\inf_{x\notin D(R)}V(x)>\lambda_k$, the truncation error is controlled by an explicit Dirichlet--Neumann bracketing argument that removes the deteriorating exterior factor of the classical mass-truncation approach.
+For the restricted eigenvalue problem on $D(R)$, Liu's Composite Enriched Crouzeix--Raviart (CECR) finite element method plays a central role, providing a rigorous lower bound for the Neumann eigenvalue from a single FEM solve with a piecewise-constant lower potential $\overline{V}\le V$.
 Two concrete potentials are studied: the radially symmetric ring potential $V_1(x)=(|x|^2-1)^2$ and the Cartesian double-well $V_2(x)=(x_1^2-1)^2+x_2^2$.
-To author's knowledge, this paper reports the first rigorous eigenvalue bounds for Schr\"odinger operators on an unbounded domain. }
+To the author's knowledge, this paper reports the first rigorous eigenvalue bounds for Schr\"odinger operators on an unbounded domain. }